In Sweden where I grew up, we tend not to have a very emotional relationship with graveyards.

 Few have family graves where they will be buried, many move around and settle somewhere far away from their parents and other relatives.
 We tend not to have wakes, though people sometimes put candles on graves.
 All Saints‘ Day and All Souls‘ Day have alternately been changed, moved, scrapped and reinstated.
 Church and state are separated and religious attendance is low in this relatively secular country.

-Perhaps because I did not have a strong personal and negative connection with graveyards – few close relatives died while I was a child – I have enjoyed wandering around them from an early age.
+Perhaps because I did not have a strong personal nor negative connection with graveyards – few close relatives died while I was a child – I have enjoyed wandering around them from an early age.
 I have been fascinated by the variety of stones and designs and often just enjoyed calculating how old people became and what they might have been like at the time.

 These days many chose less traditional burials, where the ashes might be put in communal memorial areas – with or without a nameplate – or even having the ashes spread in nature.
 It has also become more common for relatives or whoever might care for a grave, to have it removed after the traditional 25 year lease period is up, sometimes even beforehand, rather than keep paying for many decades or even centuries.